 What is Therapeutic Ultrasound?

-Therapeutic ultrasound is a modality that has been used by physiotherapists since the 1940s.
-Ultrasound is applied using the head of an ultrasound probe that is placed in direct contact with your skin via a transmission coupling gel.
+Therapeutic ultrasound is an electrotherapy modality which has been used by physiotherapists since the 1940s.
+Via an ultrasound probe through a transmission coupling gel in direct contact with your skin, ultrasound waves are applied.

 - healing rates